exercism/python/concepts/itertools/about.md

 `compress(iterable, selectors)` creates an iterator from the input iterable where the corresponding selector is `True`.
 The selector can be `True`/`False` or integers, where 0 is `False` and 1 is `True`.
+You can read more about the behavior when [numbers act like booleans][numbers-as-boolean-values].

 ```python
 >>> import itertools